networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ![](screenshot-2021-07-08-at-11.32.09.png "Assign switch to fabric")

-I will add both Spine-01 and Spine-02 and define their role within the fabric as a Spine switch.
+I will add both Spine-01 and Spine-02 and define their role within the fabric as a spine switch.
 I will also choose to initialise the ports and allow LLDP discovery.
 Once selected, you need to click the "Add" button before applying the configuration.

 ![](screenshot-2021-07-08-at-11.37.40.png "Adding Spine Switches to Fabric")